HarryVerhoef/GameOfLife/README.md

 # Game Of Life

-To start the game of life, create your very own `map.txt` such that a 5x5 map with a cross in the middle is represented as so:
+To start the game of life, make whatever changes you want to `map.txt` such that a 5x5 map with a cross in the middle is represented as so:

-> 0 0 1 0 0
+0 0 1 0 0
-> 0 0 1 0 0
+0 0 1 0 0
-> 1 1 1 1 1
+1 1 1 1 1
-> 0 0 1 0 0
+0 0 1 0 0
-> 0 0 1 0 0
+0 0 1 0 0

 Of course, you are free to design whatever sort of map you please (the one above, when computed, is actually very boring).